There are 3 main (and very tough) climbs in the stage route:

 The Cima Coppi is the summit with highest altitude reached by cyclists during the Giro d’Italia.
 It was established in 1965, five years after the death of the “Il Campionissimo” (champion of champions) Fausto Coppi.

 I am a software developer, a former road racing cyclist (at the amateur level), and a science enthusiast.
 Also an animal lover!
 I write about cycling on this website, cycling-passion.com.
-You can check out my social media profiles by clicking on their icons.
+I also take care of stray cats & dogs.
+Please consider supporting me on Patreon.